 (Disclosure: Some of the links below may be affiliate links)

 Everybody will tell you that raising children is very expensive.
 In fact, in the United States, it is supposed to cost a quarter of a million dollars.
-And, in Switzerland, statistics say that it will cost you over 200’000 CHF!
+And, in Switzerland, statistics say it will cost you over 200’000 CHF!

-But is raising a baby really that expensive?
+But is raising a baby that expensive?
 And is there something we can do to raise a baby frugally and reduce our expenses?
 Yes, there is!

 And now, she is sharing her experience with us!
 Keep on reading to learn how you can raise a baby frugally in Switzerland!